youngklee/ZenPackers/analytics/troubleshooting.rst

 Is there enough space on the hard drives to write files to?
 ===========================================================
+If no then get more space or edit the config file for daemon to point to a drive with more space.

+Is the log file complaining that it can’t hit the Hub?
+- **Yes:** `Check daemon connection with the HUB`_
+- **No:** `Does deamon try to upload a file at all?`_

 Check analytics availability from collector
 ===========================================
+Double check that the Analytics server is running by open a browser to the URL ``http://analytics_server_url/reporting``.

+If you got a text file than your analytics server is not reachable from collector and you should check firewalss proxies and ports.

+If you got an error, you should figure out why your Analytics server is not running.

 Is it model data in staging?
 ============================